bump-sh/docs/src/_help/documentation-experience/ask-ai-capabilities.md

 ---
-title: Ask AI & Markdown rendering
+title: Ask AI capabilities
 ---

 - TOC
 {:toc}

-Enable LLMs and AI agents to access your doc portal using Bump.sh [AI features](/help/documentation-experience/ask-ai-markdown-rendering/).
-When enabled, your documentation are made accessible through an MCP server and offered as Markdown pages, so AI assistants and agents can search, navigate, and read your doc portal.
+Enable LLMs and AI agents to access your doc portal using Bump.sh Ask AI capabilities.
+When enabled, your documentation are made accessible through an MCP server and served as Markdown pages, so AI assistants and agents can search, navigate, and read your doc portal.

 ## Enable Ask AI